coesia-software-innovation/google-pubsub-rpc-rs/README.md

 The publisher crate includes support for connecting and publishing to Google's pubsub emulator.

 Hopefully this can be used as an alternative to the REST/HTTP API based crate from Byron.
 [Google-apis-rs](https://github.com/Byron/google-apis-rs)

+Or at any rate this could also serve as a quick guide on how to generate proto files provided by Google using the Grpcio rust library

 Presently I have not found any Rust client for Google Pubsub, Google provided client libraries so far only for Go, Python, Java, and C#.